AlonMarko/ansible_elbit_kvm_project/README.md

 ### Adding .deb Packages

 Place any new `.deb` packages you wish to deploy in the `debs/` directory.
+Altough it is not mandatory. it is for good practice.

 ### Updating the Inventory